Secular rationality and religious belief

 How one becomes a human being, a Christian

-Later I discovered, and I’m still discovering to this day, that one only learns to have faith by living in the full this-worldliness of life.
+Later on I discovered, and am still discovering to this day, that one only learns to have faith by living in the full this-worldliness of life.

-If one completely renounced making something of oneself – whether it be a saint, or a converted sinner, or a church leader (a so-called priestly figure!), a just or an unjust person, a sick or a healthy person – and this is what I call this-worldliness: living fully in the midst of life's tasks, questions, successes and failures, experiences and perplexities –, then one throws oneself completely into the arms of God, then one takes seriously no longer one's own sufferings, but rather the suffering of God in the world.
+If one has completely renounced making something of oneself – whether it be a saint or a converted sinner or a church leader (a so-called priestly figure!), a just or an unjust person, a sick or a healthy person – then one throws oneself completely into the arms of God, and this is what I call this-worldliness: living fully in the midst of life's tasks, questions, successes or failures, experiences, and perplexities – then one takes seriously no longer one's own sufferings but rather the suffering of God in the world.
 Then one stays awake with Christ in Gethsemane.
 And I think this is faith; this is “metanoia”; this is how one becomes a human being, a Christian (see Jer 45!).
 How should one become arrogant over successes or shaken by one’s failures when one shares in God’s suffering in the life of this world?